The IRSE Team

 Carl has over 30 years of asbestos abatement; demolition and industrial dismantling project management experience.
 Carl provides the force and direction needed to keep projects moving by taking care of all critical path management as well as the scheduling of field operations.
 Prior to becoming an owner and Vice President of Operations in 1997, Carl managed asbestos removal and industrial dismantling projects for Burlington Northern Santa Fe Railroad, Kaiser Aluminum and Chemical Corporation, Malmstrom Air Force Base, Chelan County PUD and Rocky Mountain Laboratories.
 Carl’s project list includes Grand Coulee Dam Rotor and Stator Replacement Dismantling, the Old Capitol Building Renovation in Olympia, Washington, University of Washington Mary Gates Hall and the Bunker Hill Superfund Site.

-Former President of IRS Environmental.
 Prior to becoming a principal of IRS Environmental in 1997, Rob had been managing demolition, dismantling and asbestos abatement projects for the company since 1986.
-Rob came to us with extensive experience in the fields of Safety and Training and Development.
+Rob came to us with experience in the fields of Human Resources and Training and Development.
 He is responsible for the design and implementation of the IRS Environmental STEP Safety Training and Education Program.
 Rob is an EPA certified AHERA asbestos building inspector and AHERA asbestos project designer.
-Prior to 1986, Rob worked within the Human Resources Department and served as the Training Center Director with the SHP division of the SAGA Corporation.
+Prior to 1986, Rob worked within the Human Resources Department and served as the Training Center Director with a division of the SAGA Corporation.

 Ryan has over eleven years of experience in the asbestos abatement, demolition and industrial dismantling industry.
 He has an Associate of Arts degree in English with an emphasis on journalism and is pursuing further education for a Bachelor degree.
 He also holds a Washington State certification and EPA and Montana State DEQ certifications as an asbestos supervisor, Montana State EPA Lead certified supervisor, is an AHERA building inspector and has been HAZWOPER trained and certified.
 Ryan’s project management experience includes various projects for the City of Cheney, the University of Montana, North Central High School (Spokane), the Veterans Administration, Safeway stores, Eastern Washington University, recovery projects at Curlew and Porthill Border Stations, lead renovation projects for the U.S. Postal Service (Spokane) and Garfield County, University of Idaho and Washington State University.